-A summary of the requirements for the doctoral programs offered by the Seminary & Graduate School of Religion are included in this catalog.
-For a more detailed explanation of requirements, refer to the Seminary Guide to Doctoral Studies, which is available online at BJU's website by selecting the Resources tab at www.bju.edu/seminary.
+A summary of the requirements for the doctoral programs offered by the BJU Seminary are included in this catalog.
+For a more detailed explanation of requirements, refer to the Seminary Guide to Doctoral Studies, which is available online at BJU's website by selecting the Resources tab at seminary.bju.edu.

-The prospective graduate student in the Seminary & Graduate School of Religion should consult the information on both general admission and admission to graduate work in the introductory section of the Seminary & Graduate Studies Catalog.
-Applicants for doctoral programs must hold a graduate degree from an institution accredited by an organization recognized by the U.S. Department of Education or its equivalent.
+The prospective graduate student in the BJU Seminary should consult the information on both general admission and admission to graduate work in the introductory section of the BJU Seminary & Graduate Studies Catalog.